scopeusc/scopeusc.github.io/README.md

 ## About the Repo
 This is the github repository for Scope USC's website.
 Which can be found [here](http://scopeusc.com).
-The website was hacked together pretty quickly.
-We will probably rewrite the site at some point in the future.
+The website uses [paper-kit-2](https://demos.creative-tim.com/paper-kit-2-pro/index.html) Grab components from there to adhere to the general style.
+The old website (before June 6th, 2018) is located [here](http://scopeusc.com/legacy)

 ## About Scope